-In this section we extend the deterministic problem stated in the previous section to a risk-neutral stochastic model in order to consider the uncertainty of the parameters of the problem.
+In this section we extend the deterministic problem stated in the previous one to a risk-neutral stochastic model in order to consider the uncertainty of the parameters of the problem.

-To cope with contracting and energy system operation decisions under conditions of uncertainty, we propose a two-stage stochastic model.
+To cope with contracting and energy system operation decisions under uncertainty, we propose a two-stage stochastic model.
 The contracts to sign are chosen in the first stage.
 These are the so-called here-and-now decisions, since they are made under uncertainty and before the first period of the time scope of the problem.
 In the second stage, the boiler and cogeneration plant operation are determined in each time period taking into account the known stochastic parameters and the contracts that were chosen in the first stage.
-These are the so-called wait-andsee decisions, since they are made once the uncertainty has been revealed.
+These are the so-called wait-and-see decisions, since they are made once the uncertainty has been revealed.
+Given the two-stage structure of the problem, scenarios are represented as independent time series with only the root node in common (Fig. 3).

-Fig. 2.
-Structure of the scenario tree.
+Figure 3: Structure of the scenario tree.